thenadz/document-gallery/readme.txt

 == Screenshots ==

-1. This is how the Document Gallery looks with `descriptions=false` (default).
-Note that the display inherits styling from your active theme.
+1. This is an example of multiple Document Galleries on a single page (using the `ids` attribute).
+Note that the description field supports HTML markup, so the possibilites are endless!
 2. This is how the Document Gallery looks with `descriptions=true`.
 The descriptions are auto-populated using the description field from when you upload the document.
+3. This is how the Document Gallery looks with `descriptions=false` (default).
+Note that the display inherits styling from your active theme.

 == Changelog ==